 Painting a single colour throughout your room

 Painting your skirting boards the same colour as your walls can have a dramatic effect.
 From a visual point of view, having the walls and skirting the same colour can result in making a small room feel larger and more spacious.
-This is because there are less dividing lines in the room produced by contrasting colours.
+This is because there are less dividing lines in the room produced by contrasting or different colours.
 It works with light colours, but can be equally effective with dark colours, such as deep indigo blue.

 Using skirting boards to complement your wallpaper